General How will SQL Sentry software help my business save money? Our customers measure real savings in several ways:

 Manager today will save you the considerable time and

 Mail on each and every SQL Server 2008 instance.
 In

 addition, you will end up with a more comprehensive,

 What technologies does SQL Sentry use?
 SQL Sentry software is developed entirely with .NET 4.0 using C#.

-Check out Greg's blog and our videos for what's new in SQL Sentry v7!
+Check out Greg's blog for the latest on v7.5: A Better AlwaysOn!
 Download Performance Advisor, Event Manager, and Fragmentation Manager together.